-Built during the first Spanish Period, the Father O'Reilly House Museum is one of the oldest structures in St. Augustine -- only the Castillo de San Marcos is older.
-Made of tabby and coquina, this museum became the home of Father Miguel O'Reilly in 1785 when he purchased it.
-He was an Irish priest in the service of the Spanish crown and made this house a place of spirituality and education, preserving the old values.
+Built during the First Spanish Period, the Father O'Reilly House Museum is one of the oldest structures in St. Augustine and is situated in the oldest continuously settled neighborhood.
+Constructed in 1691, and made of tabby and coquina, the building was purchased by Father Miguel O'Reilly in 1785.
+Father Miguel, an Irish priest in the service of the Spanish crown, made this house a place of spirituality and education, preserving the old values.

 The Father O'Reilly House was left to the Sisters of St. Joseph, who continue to preserve the museum today.
 Located on historic Aviles Street, this museum was opened to the public in 2003.
 The Father O'Reilly House Museum focuses on three main areas: the history of the house, the Catholic tradition it represents, which has been kept alive since 1565, and the story of the Sisters of St. Joseph, who have maintained the historical house since 1866.